Paulnolan90/P2-JavaScriptMatchGame/README.md

     - GitHub
 ## Testing

-I used the Chrome Developer Tool to simulate the different viewport sizes for desktop and laptop views, tablet views and mobile views.
-I used this throughout the development process as well as for testing the website once it was deployed to GitHub Pages.
+Throughout the development and testing stages, I utilized the Chrome Developer Tool to mimic various viewport sizes, including desktop, laptop, tablet, and mobile views, to ensure the website's responsiveness and compatibility.

-The deployed website was also tested using Chrome, Edge and Firefox as well as on mobile (using Chrome for Android)
+The deployed website underwent testing on Chrome, Edge, Firefox desktop browsers, as well as on mobile devices using the Chrome for Android browser.

 - ### User stories' testing:
     - I would like to play a simple game to test my memory by matching up pairs of images